• Recipes

 • Bring the eggs to room temperature.
 Submerge the eggs in hot water for about 10-15 minutes prior to mixing.
 This helps them emulsify into the butter and sugar.
 If they're cold, they'll cool down the butter, and the batter will break and separate.

 • Sift cocoa powder.
 I wouldn't tell you to sift something if it wasn't important.
-Cocoa powder is naturally very lumpy and if you don't sift it, those lumps will end up in your final cake.
+Cocoa powder is naturally very lumpy and if you don't sift it, those lumps will end up in your cake.

 sifting cocoa powder into a small glass bowl using a small wire mesh strainer.

-Instructions - Blooming the Cocoa Powder
+My Secret: Blooming the Cocoa Powder

-The first step is to bloom the cocoa powder.
-To do this, we're going to warm a pot of whole milk on the stove to "scald" it — which basically means bringing it to a temperature below boiling.
+To bloom the cocoa powder, warm a pot of whole milk on the stove to "scald" it — bringing it to a temperature just below boiling.
+Milk boils at 212°F, scalded milk is somewhere around 170°-180°F.

 whisking cocoa powder into scalded milk in a small pot.